SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/initiate-multi-factoer-authentication-process.md

 ---
 title: Initiate Multi-factor authentication process
 excerpt: >-
-  The Multi-Factor Authentication (MFA) is a two-step process that end-customers need to follow when onboarding on a third-party software solution.
-The purpose is to validate their identity as a designated representative of the EAN-holding company whose account number is being used for onboarding.
+  The Multi-Factor Authentication (MFA) is a two-step process that you need to follow when onboarding on a third-party software solution.
+The purpose is to validate your identity as a designated representative of the EAN-holding company whose account number is being used for onboarding.
 It has been introduced to avoid fraudulent activity.
 deprecated: false
 hidden: true
 metadata: